job-spec

 With our large database of candidates, we highlight the importance of a good CV (you can read our article here).

-With our clients, we talk about the power of a job specification that communicates, specifically what the role entails and creates buzz and excitement related to what it would be like working both in that role and organisation.
+With our clients, we talk about the power of a job specification that communicates, specifically what the role entails and creates buzz and excitement as to what it would be like working both in that role and organisation.

 1. Bring the Job Spec to Life!

-The truth is you don’t know the results that the template you found achieved, therefore why use it?
+The truth is, you don’t know the results that the template you found achieved, therefore why use it?

-The millennial workforce is skimming online waiting for something that stands out to them- a template unfortunately is pretty obvious and won’t communicate; 'Wow! this is a stand out company I want to work with.'
+Bringing the right employee into your organisation is vital, and in today’s internet savvy world where millennials make up most of the workforce, the demands are very different.
+They are skimming online specifications, waiting for something that stands out to them, and a simple template won’t communicate; 'Wow! this is a stand out company I want to work with.'

-2. Know your candidate and who you want.
+2. Know your Candidate and Who You Want.

 You must factor this into how you craft job specifications for roles in your organisation.

-3. ‘Must have’ skills, qualifications and responsibilities.
+3. ‘Must have’ Skills, Qualifications and Responsibilities.

-Though I have talked about appealing to the candidates you want to attract into your organisation, remember to be clear about the skills and qualifications that are genuine must haves for the role in question.
+Though I have talked about appealing to the candidates you want to attract into your organisation, remember to be clear about the skills and qualifications that are genuine 'must haves' for the role in question.

 The minimum requirements of the role should be clearly stated without any exaggeration.
 A conversation with all those involved and your friendly recruiter will ensure nothing gets missed.